merauluka/sendgrid-integration/README.md

 RESOURCES
 --------------------------------------------------------------------------------
-Information about the Sendgrid PHP Library is availabe on Github: https://github.com/taz77/sendgrid-php-ng
+Information about the Sendgrid PHP Library is available on Github: https://github.com/taz77/sendgrid-php-ng